webda2l/symfony-docs/service_container/autowiring.rst

     ) {
     }

-As you might have already figured out, this declaration instructs Symfony to inject an object created by calling the ``ScopingHttpClient::forBaseUri()`` factory with the configured base URI and default options.
+This example tells Symfony to inject an object created by calling the ``ScopingHttpClient::forBaseUri()`` factory with the specified base URI and default options.
+This is just one example: you can use the ``#[AutowireInline]`` attribute to define any kind of anonymous service.

-Of course, this is just an example and this attribute can be used to construct any kind of objects.
+While this approach is convenient for simple service definitions, consider moving complex or heavily configured services to a configuration file to ease maintenance.

 Autowiring Controller Action Methods
 ------------------------------------